 "Businesses will be able to opt-in to the fast-moving consumer pace, or lock-down mission critical environments to receive only security and critical updates to their systems," said Microsoft's corporate vice president Jim Alkove.

 Although the changes to the update model could be a challenge for IT departments, it helps enterprises avoid falling behind with software versions.
 Using the continuous delivery model, code will be updated on a regular basis, meaning users will always have the latest version of the operating system - Microsoft's ultimate goal with Windows 10.

-Windows 10 for business: Migration to new operating system
+Cons: Migrating to new operating system

+Microsoft has attempted to reduce the strain of rolling out Windows 10.
+But introducing the operating system across a large organisation is always going to be a tricky and costly job.
 Costs for training staff should also be factored in, particularly for those moving from Windows 8.